b-analyst/Mental-Health-Label-Prediction/README.md

-# Mental Heatlh Blog Prediction, A Multiclass Classification.
+# Mental Heatlh Symptoms Multiclass Classification.

 Welcome to my repository!
 This repository contains the codes and documentations for my data science projects.